HereLiesDylan/CarUpkeep/README.md

 # Credits
 I can't act like I did all of this on my own, so I have to give credit to my team.
-Big thanks to my wife, who allowed me to skip out on the occassional task because I was (and still are) too focused/excited/frustrated/hard-headed/angry/determined while working on this project.
+Big thanks to my wife, who allowed me to skip out on the occassional task because I was (and still am) too focused/excited/frustrated/hard-headed/angry/determined while working on this project.